Last Updated September 13, 2022

-Download this FREE Holiday Meal Planner.
+Download your FREE Holiday Meal Planner found in my Resource Library.
 I have made it simple for you to plan all your menu items.
 My meal planner also makes it easy to compose a shopping list and write down how much each item will cost.

 Finally, I have included a food inventory list for you so you can see what items you already have.

 When you sign up for my FREE Resource Library, I’ll send you my secret password to get access to over 20 pages of easy to print worksheets, checklists, and money-saving tips.

 An easy way to save money on Thanksgiving dinner is to try and prepare dishes that use overlapping ingredients.
 This way you are more likely to use the ingredients you buy.

 For example, if a dish requires fresh thyme, look for other dishes you can prepare using that herb.
 By using overlapping ingredients, you will also limit the number of ingredients you have to buy.
 This will reduce your overall grocery bill and save you money.

 The turkey is the highlight of most people’s Thanksgiving dinner.
 It is also usually the most expensive thing on your grocery list.
 If you are planning early, you can save money on the turkey by comparing deals and shopping around.

 Most supermarkets offer discounts on turkeys with a minimum purchase.
 Get a few store fliers and compare turkey deals to determine which one offers the best discount.
 Again, using websites like Flipp.com can help with this.